Call or Text Us Now! 845 244 4888

 This mashup style gives stories texture and depth while keeping audiences hooked with constant visual surprises.

-We usually use this animation style when a client wants something that feels cinematic but still approachable, like combining a sleek 3D product shot with hand-drawn 2D elements or playful textures.
+I typically reach for this style when a client wants something that feels cinematic but still approachable, like combining a sleek 3D product shot with hand-drawn 2D elements or playful textures.

 From explainer videos that mix illustrated characters with real footage to ads that combine motion graphics and photorealistic 3D, mixed media offers limitless creative freedom.